-The study found that women who had a high intake of milk DO have a higher risk for acne.
+The study found that women who had a high milk intake have a higher risk for acne.
+The study found that women who drank skim milk had a 50% higher risk of getting acne than women who didn't drink a lot of milk in their teens.
 And of all the kinds of milk, skim milk was the worst.
-The study found that women who drank skim milk had a 50% higher risk to get acne than women who didn't drink a lot of milk in their teens.

-The study also found that instant breakfast drinks, cottage cheese and cream cheese were all positively associated with acne.
-The authors hypothesized that the association with milk is related to the presence of growth hormones in milk and dairy.
+The study also found that instant breakfast drinks, cottage cheese, and cream cheese were positively associated with acne.
+The authors hypothesized that the association with milk is related to growth hormones in milk and dairy.
 (J Am Acad Dermatol.
 2005 Feb;52:207-14).

 Three other studies reported similar results, too.